issararab/ToxTree/README.md

 - Once everything is set up, run:

 		$python toxtree-py -help
-- run the software for predictions as follow:
+- run the software for predictions as follow (Ex.
+External evaluation Set):

 	=> For hERG liability predictions: